How to prevent spinal stenosis

 The following are some of the most effective methods to keep yourself healthy and slow down natural deterioration:

-- Eat a low-fat, low-sodium diet to maintain optimum weight
+- Eat a healthy diet for weight control

 - Exercise regularly, emphasizing cardiovascular fitness

-- Practice good posture, with back straight, shoulders square and head up
+- Practice good posture, with your back straight, your shoulders square and your head up

-- If you smoke, quit; ingredients in cigarettes constrict the blood vessels and cause many other health problems
+- Quit smoking, as ingredients in cigarettes constrict the blood vessels and cause many other health problems

 A spinal stenosis prevention plan isn’t always effective and sometimes-painful symptoms can still develop.
 If a doctor has diagnosed you with spinal stenosis, the first step is usually a range of conservative treatments like pain medication, physical therapy, massage therapy or hot and cold compresses.
 This level of pain management is effective for the majority of patients, but if you are still dealing with pain after several weeks or months of treatment, surgery may then be considered.

 If this is the case for you, contact Laser Spine Institute to learn about the advantages of minimally invasive spine surgery in treating your spinal stenosis symptoms.
 Our procedures use a less than 1-inch incision and muscle-sparing techniques to provide a safer and effective alternative to traditional open spine surgery as well as less bleeding and a lower risk of complication.^

 Since 2005, more than 75,000 patients have found relief from neck and back pain at Laser Spine Institute, where our orthopedic surgeons and neurosurgeons perform minimally invasive spine surgery.
 Reach out to our team today to learn more about our outpatient procedures and ask for a no-cost review* of your MRI report to determine if you are a candidate for spinal stenosis surgery.